 A foot and leg problem that licensees may be prone to is swelling of the feet and ankles.
 If an individual stands still for a long period, the calf muscles are not working hard enough to circulate the blood pumped to the feet.
 The blood will be pumped back up the legs and the feet and ankles may swell.
 This can cause the feet to ache and shoes may feel tight.
 This may also develop into another problem, varicose veins (swollen veins).
 If an individual stands for a long period, they have a higher risk of getting varicose veins.
 Calluses and irritation are another potential problem as pressure on any part of the foot reduces circulation.
 Individuals can get calluses, irritation, and other problems at the "pressure point."
 Possible causes may be shoes with poor arch support, hard soles, or improper fit.
-Wearing high-heeled shoes (higher than $1\frac{1}{2}$ inches) puts more pressure on the individual's toes, especially if the shoes have pointed toes.
+Wearing high-heeled shoes (higher than 1 1/2 inches) puts more pressure on the individual's toes, especially if the shoes have pointed toes.
 Another cause can be standing on a hard floor as this causes pressure to build up on the heel or the "ball" of the foot.

+Image Caption: A cosmetologist wearing tennis shoes applying hair rollers to a client's hair.
 Standing on a hard floor causes pressure to build up on the heel or the "ball" of the foot.

+Image Caption: Three pairs of padded insoles.
 Consider using shock-absorbing insoles inside shoes.